 Exclusions May Apply to Optum Benefits

-Please note that a patient's Optum benefit plan may list benefit exclusions, or specific conditions or circumstances for which the Optum plan will not provide reimbursement.
-To see if any benefit exclusions apply to the Optum policy for a specific patient, please check Eligibility & Benefits Inquiry online or contact Optum through the toll-free number on the back of the member's ID card.
+Please note that a patient's Optum benefit plan may list benefit exclusions or specific conditions or circumstances for which the Optum plan will not provide reimbursement.
+To see if any benefit exclusions apply to the Optum policy for a specific patient, please check Eligibility & Benefits Inquiry online or contact Optum through the number on the back of the member's ID card.
 You may call Optum to inquire about benefit exclusions anytime during your patient's course of treatment.

 Coordination of Benefits